njpanderson/rollup-svgs/README.md

 # Rollup SVG demo

-This is a supporting project to tie in with a tutorial I wrote here:
+This is a supporting project to tie in with a [tutorial I wrote](http://neilinscotland.net/2017/06/10/creating-an-svg-…et-with-rollupjs/)
-[link to tutorial]

 The icon set can be found here: https://useiconic.com/open